 How Do Portable Induction Cooktops Work?

-Induction is a little bit complicated to fully understand.
-We've boiled it down to two main concepts: magnetism and pulsing.
+It's a little more complex than this, but for simplicity, we've boiled induction down to two main concepts: magnetism and pulsing.

-These are the most basic aspects of induction technology.
-But more importantly, they're the aspects that are going to most affect your purchasing decision.
+These are the basic aspects to understand about induction technology.
+They're also the aspects that are going to most affect your purchasing decision.

-Induction works by magnetism rather than heat.
-Current is passed through an electromagnet (the burner), and when you place a magnetic pot on the burner, it completes a circuit and creates heat.
+Induction works by magnetism rather than heat transfer.
+Current is passed through an electromagnet (the burner), and when you place a magnetic pot on the burner, it completes a circuit, which creates heat.

-This is a simplified explanation, but it's all you really need to know because having induction-compatible cookware (i.e., magnetic) is a crucial part of the induction equation.
+There's more to it, but it's all you really need to know because having induction-compatible cookware (i.e., magnetic) is a crucial part of the induction equation.
+We talk more about induction compatible cookware in the next section.

 Here's a short video from Vollrath (who makes one of our favorite induction cooktops) that explains induction cooking technology in a little more detail:

-The other thing you need to know is how induction controls heat: induction controls heat by pulsing power on and off to reach and maintain the set point.
+Pulsing is how induction cookers control heat: they pulse power on and off to reach and maintain the set point.

-This is important because it explains the primary difference between inexpensive induction burners and higher-end ones.
+This is important because it sets higher-end induction burners apart from inexpensive induction burners.
 That is, when you pay more for an induction burner, you are paying for more sophisticated heat control.

 In inexpensive portable induction cookers, the pulsing is crude and poorly controlled, which accounts for the scorching that can happen with induction cooking and the inability to hold a nice simmer.
 (Read reviews on Amazon to learn more about scorching.)

-In more expensive induction cookers, the pulsing has better controls, with the ability to speed up and slow down based on how close it is to set point, and also to pulse at different wattages (rather than just On/Off, On/Off).
-This results in smoother temperature transitions and better ability to hold constant temperature, particularly low temperatures.
+In more expensive induction cookers, the pulsing has better controls, with the ability to speed up and slow down and use different wattages to reach and maintain the set point.
+This results in smoother temperature transitions and better ability to hold constant temperature, particularly low temperatures (which most inexpensive induction burners do poorly).
 The result is less scorching and gentle, constant simmers.

-You don't have to pay a fortune to get decent pulsing.
-Duxtop makes several models with good pulsing options for the price.
-No, they're not as good as Vollrath and other commercial brands, but they're better than other induction cooktops in the Duxtop price range.
+You don't have to pay a fortune to get decent pulsing: Duxtop makes several models with good pulsing options for the price.
+They're not as good as Vollrath and other commercial brands, but they're better than every other induction cooker in the Duxtop price range that we tested.

 How an induction cooktop pulses power is the primary difference between a mediocre one and a great one.